jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="15_6_3"></a>
 ### [↖](#15_6)[↑](#15_6_2)[↓](#15_6_4) Client VPN
+AWS Client VPN is a fully-managed, elastic VPN service that automatically scales up or down based on user demand.
+Because it is a cloud VPN solution, you don’t need to install and manage hardware or software-based solutions, or try to estimate how many remote users to support at one time.
 * Connect from your personal computer using OpenVPN to your private network in AWS and on-premises

 <a name="15_6_4"></a>